 Essential concepts and foundational knowledge about business valuations, costs, timelines, and basic methodologies.

 A business valuation is a formal, analytical process used to determine the economic value of a business or ownership interest.
-Professional appraisers examine financial statements, assets, liabilities, market conditions, and future earning potential to establish what a business is worth at a specific point in time.
+Professional certified valuers examine financial statements, assets, liabilities, market conditions, and future earning potential to establish what a business is worth at a specific point in time.
 The result is typically expressed as a range or single-point estimate of fair market value.

 Timelines depend on the type of report and how quickly you provide the required documents.
 An indicative report can be delivered in as few as 5 business days after receipt of all information.
 Basic and summary reports typically take 6–8 business days, while comprehensive full valuation reports may take up to 9 business days.
 Your responsiveness in providing requested documents is the most significant factor affecting timeline.